 By doing something out of the norm, you create a reset for your mind and body.
 It opens up your heart and mind to new things and new experiences.
 You’ll face the world with a renewed sense of curiosity.

-When I need a hard reset, I’ll travel somewhere and stay for a few days or do something simple like visit an art gallery or museum I haven’t been to in a while in the city.
-It opens your mind to new possibilities, try it sometime!
+When I need a hard reset, I’ll travel somewhere and stay for a few days or do something simple like visiting an art gallery or museum I haven’t been to in a while in the city.
+It opens your mind to new possibilities.
+Try it sometime!

 3. Change up your routine.

-Get of the rut of old habits by trying out a new routine.
-And it works for anything!
+Get out of the rut of old habits by trying out a new routine.
+It works for anything!
 Try a new morning or evening routine.
 Change up your fitness routine and try a new workout, or do yoga, pilates, or a body pump class.

 4. Read a book on productivity or transforming your life.

 I’m a constant learner and believe that books are the gateway to transforming your life.
 If you’re looking for a fresh start, try reading a book about using your time better or how to transform a certain area of your life.

 Here are a few of my fave transformation self-help books:

 Do you remember the last time you dreamed a little?
 It’s easy to forget your dreams when you’re juggling a career, family, money, home, and your sanity.
 But taking time to dream is a valuable exercise to improve your outlook.